Minuscule (TV series)

-Minuscule is a French TV series, produced by Futurikon and created by Hélène Giraud and Thomas Szabo.
+Minuscule is a French live action and CGI TV series, produced by Futurikon and created by Hélène Giraud and Thomas Szabo.
 The TV series comes in the form of short segments – focusing mostly on a variety of insects – where their mundane, everyday lives take on a humorous turn.
 Superimposing stylized characters over real-life scenery (of rural France), the main characters' comical scenarios come in the form of silent comedy.
 Aside from the main characters, animals and humans may also show up in minor roles, but the show does not utilize any proper spoken dialogue.